-Her research focuses upon local uterine mechanisms involved in menstruation and implantation and addresses mechanisms common to these reproductive processes – injury and repair, endocrine-immune interactions and regulation of inflammatory mediators.
+Her research programme focuses upon local uterine mechanisms involved in menstruation and implantation and addresses mechanisms common to these reproductive processes – injury and repair, endocrine-immune interactions, and regulation of inflammatory mediators.
 A particular area of interest has been the local endometrial response to withdrawal of progesterone, both physiological and pharmacological.

 Her fundamental studies have made major contributions to the understanding of mechanisms regulating the onset of menstruation and established local effects of pharmacological steroid receptor modulation in uterine tissues with a view to development of novel treatment strategies for menstrual complaints.
-Testimony to her research contributions are over 200 peer reviewed publications.
+Testimony to her research contributions are over 250 peer reviewed publications.

+Her expertise in the field of endometrial biology/reproductive medicine has been nationally and internationally recognised.
 She is a Fellow of the UK Academy of Medical Sciences (UK) (elected 2009) and a Fellow of the Royal Society of Edinburgh (elected 2012).

 Professor Critchley served on the Board of the World Endometriosis Society from 2011-2017, and became a WES Ambassador in May 2017.